 The social sciences have been shaping views of the human condition for more than 150 years.
 This seminar explores those ideas that continue to engage and perplex thoughtful observers of social life.
-Students become acquainted with writing by major thinkers like Karl Marx, Max Weber, Emile Durkheim, Georg Simmel, Sigmund Freud, Ruth Benedict, W.E.B DuBois, and Jane Addams.
+Students become acquainted with writing by major thinkers like Karl Marx, Max Weber, Emile Durkheim, Georg Simmel, Sigmund Freud, Ruth Benedict, Frantz Fanon and Hannah Arendt.
 The course addresses the social and historical roots of the great ideas as well as the moral aspirations and creative impulses of these social scientists.
+Prerequisite: SSCI 300 Seeing Like a Social Scientist, SSCI 311 Research Methods in Social Science, WRIT 231 Writing II

-Prerequisite: SSCI 311 Research Methods in Social Science, WRIT 231 Writing II Other Information: Note: Senior status required.
+Other Information: Note: Senior status required.